Weight Loss with FDA approved Medications

 FDA approved medications may be a useful adjunct for achieving or maintaining weight loss

 In limited cases, FDA approved medications may be a useful adjunct for achieving or maintaining weight loss.
 Medications for weight loss are offered only to patients who are active in our program and who have made a good faith effort to lose weight through our nutritional programs.
 Individual decisions about appropriate treatment and choice of medication are at the discretion of our physician.
-He will discuss your available options as well as potential risks and benefits and will monitor your treatment.
+She will discuss your available options as well as potential risks and benefits and will monitor your treatment.
 Medications are an adjunct to our treatment programs and will not be used as sole therapy.

-Most of the currently available medications either suppress appetite, increase feelings of fullness, or decrease interest in food.
-When combined with nutrient‐dense foods, medication can sometimes be a helpful weight loss tool.
-We most commonly offer treatment with either phentermine (Adipex), bupropion/naltrexone (Contrave), or phentermine/topirimate (Qsymia).
+Most of the currently available medications either suppress appetite, increase feelings of fullness, slow gastric emptying, or decrease interest in food.
+When combined with nutrient‐dense foods, medications can be a helpful weight loss tool.
+Some of the FDA approved medications include Adipex, Contrave, Saxenda, Ozempic, and Wegovy.

 Who is a candidate for weight loss medication?